 ICUF increase;

-fuel assemblies upgrading;
+fuel assemblies upgrading aimed to increase the fuel operating cycle (from 12 months up to 18 months);

-summary analysis of information on upgrading of Russian power units with VVER-1000 aimed at increasing of the units safety, reliability and ICUF, and provision of the above mentioned information to the Principal to be used in the operation of unit 1 of BNPP.
+Summary analysis of information on upgrading of the Russian NPP units with VVER-1000 aimed at increasing of the unit safety, reliability and ICUF, and provision of the above mentioned information to the Principal to be used in the operation of unit 1 of BNPP.

 Nuclear wastes management and radiation protection.